grafana/grafana/docs/sources/troubleshooting/troubleshoot-dashboards.md

 # Troubleshoot dashboards

-This page provides information to solve common dashboard problems
+This page provides information to solve common dashboard problems.

 ## Dashboard is slow